Police are begging lawmakers to stop relaxing gun laws. Charlotte shows why.

 “Police are at a definite disadvantage when it comes to the Second Amendment,” says John Violanti, a former New York State Police trooper and now a research professor at the University at Buffalo.
 “If we have a right to bear arms, we have a right to bear arms.
 But how do you deal with that?”

 This year has already seen 98 officers shot in the line of duty between January and March, with 10 of those officers dying, according to the Fraternal Order of Police, which tracks those statistics.
-Last year, the organization recorded 378 officers shot – its highest number on record.
+Last year, the organization recorded 378 officers shot – the highest number on record.
 Forty-six were killed by gunfire and 20 in ambush attacks.

-Former Phoenix Police Chief Jeri Williams called for a federal ban on assault-style weapons and high capacity magazines.
+Former Phoenix Police Chief Jeri Williams called for a federal ban on assault-style weapons and high-capacity magazines.
 In 2022, she told Congress: “We are outgunned.
 We’re outmanned.
 We’re out-staffed.”

 Yet Republicans have often ignored those calls as Second Amendment absolutism has spread, anchored by key Supreme Court decisions.